-Joint Research on New Treatments for Tuberculosis and Malaria That Afflict People in Developing Countries
+Joint Research on New Treatment for Malaria That Afflict People in Developing Countries

 Main targets